 A referencing style is a set of rules on how to acknowledge the thoughts, ideas and works of others in a particular way.
-Referencing is a crucial part of successful academic writing and avoiding plagiarism in your assignments and research.
-Watch an Introduction to referencing (YouTube, 3m35s).
+Referencing is a crucial part of successful academic writing, avoiding plagiarism and maintaining academic integrity in your assignments and research.
+Watch an Introduction to referencing (YouTube, 3m43s).

 The guides include examples of reference lists and how to cite different formats.

-The following schools have their own official referencing guides.
+The following schools have their own official referencing guides or preferred styles.

 Note: You should still check which referencing style your lecturer prefers.